xcloudx01/Jackbox_Party_Pack_6_NoIntroFix/README.md

 ## No Intro Fix for Jackbox Partypack 6

-Makes the game open directly to the main menu.
+A simple mod that makes the game open directly to the main menu.
 Easy installation.